awsdocs/AWS-Kinesis-Video-Documentation/doc_source/producersdk-cpp-rpi.md

 Before you set up the C\+\+ Producer SDK on your Raspberry Pi, ensure that you have the following prerequisites:
 + A Raspberry Pi device with the following configuration:
+  + Board version: 3 Model B or later\.
   + A connected camera module\.
   + An SD card with a capacity of at least 8 GB\.
-  + The Raspbian operating system installed\.
+  + The Raspbian operating system \(kernel version 4\.9 or later\) installed\.
 You can download the latest Raspbian image from the [Raspberry Pi Foundation website](https://www.raspberrypi.org/downloads/raspbian/)\.
 Follow the Raspberry Pi instructions to [install the downloaded image on an SD card](https://www.raspberrypi.org/documentation/installation/installing-images/README.md)\.
 + An AWS account with a Kinesis video stream\.
 For more information, see [Getting Started with Kinesis Video Streams](http://docs.aws.amazon.com/kinesisvideostreams/latest/dg/getting-started.html)\.

 ## Create an IAM User with Permission to Write to Kinesis Video Streams<a name="producersdk-cpp-rpi-iam"></a>